python-semantic-release/python-semantic-release/docs/commit-parsing.rst

 not raise an exception if a commit cannot be parsed.

 Python Semantic Release uses :py:class:`semantic_release.ParsedCommit` as the return type of a successful parse operation, and :py:class:`semantic_release.ParseError` as the return type from an unsuccessful parse of a commit. :py:class:`semantic_release.ParsedCommit` is a `namedtuple`_ which has the following fields:

-* bump: a :py:class:`semantic_release.LevelBump` indicating what type of change this commit introduces.
+* **bump**: a :py:class:`semantic_release.LevelBump` indicating what type of change this commit introduces.

-* type: the *type* of the commit as a string, per the commit message style.
+* **type**: the *type* of the commit as a string, per the commit message style.
 This is up to the parser to implement; for example, the :py:class:`semantic_release.commit_parser.EmojiCommitParser` parser fills this field with the emoji representing the most significant change for the commit.
 The field is named after the representation in the Angular commit specification.

-* scope: The scope, as a string, parsed from the commit.
+* **scope**: The scope, as a string, parsed from the commit.
 Commit styles which do not have a meaningful concept of "scope" should fill this field with an empty string.

-* descriptions: A list of paragraphs (strings) (delimited by a double-newline) from the commit message.
+* **descriptions**: A list of paragraphs (strings) (delimited by a double-newline) from the commit message.

-* breaking_descriptions: A list of paragraphs (strings) which are deemed to identify and describe breaking changes by the parser.
+* **breaking_descriptions**: A list of paragraphs (strings) which are deemed to identify and describe breaking changes by the parser.
 An example would be a paragraph which begins with the text ``BREAKING CHANGE:``.

-* commit: The original commit object that was parsed.
+* **commit**: The original commit object (a class defined by GitPython) that was parsed.

+* **linked_merge_request**: A pull request or merge request definition, if the commit is labeled with a pull/merge request number.
+This is a string value which includes any special character prefix used by the VCS (e.g. ``#`` for GitLab, ``!`` for Bitbucket).

 :py:class:`semantic_release.ParseError` is a `namedtuple`_ which has the following fields:

-* commit: The original commit object that was parsed.
+* **commit**: The original commit object that was parsed.

-* error: A string with a meaningful error message as to why the commit parsing failed.
+* **error**: A string with a meaningful error message as to why the commit parsing failed.

 In addition, :py:class:`semantic_release.ParseError` implements an additional method, ``raise_error``.
 This method raises a :py:class:`semantic_release.CommitParseError` with the message contained in the